Prateekmax21/Unsupervised-Learning-on-Airbnb-NYC-Listings/README.md

 ## Peeking Under the Hood with PCA

 Imagine trying to understand listings using 10 different features.
-That’s like trying to visualize a 10-dimensional shape — it’s impossible for the human brain.
+That’s like trying to visualize a 10-dimensional shape, it’s impossible for the human brain.
 Enter PCA: a technique that transforms complex data into fewer "principal components" that still retain most of the information.

 We applied PCA to our cleaned, standardized data.
 Here’s what we found:
 - PC1 (the first principal component) explained ~26% of the variance